godotengine/godot-docs/getting_started/step_by_step/scripting.rst

 The "Main" languages in Godot, though, are GDScript and VisualScript.
-The main reason to choose them is their level of integration with Godot, as this makes the experience smoother; both have very slick editor integration, while C# and C++ need to be edited in a separate IDE.
+The main reason to choose them is their level of integration with Godot, as this makes the experience smoother; both have slick editor integration, while C# and C++ need to be edited in a separate IDE.
 If you are a big fan of statically typed languages, go with C# and C++ instead.

 GDScript